How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 • vascular thrombosis,

-When the retina is torn off, blood stops flowing into it and gradual cell destruction occurs.
-If help is provided late, then complete loss of vision develops.
-The countdown in such situations goes to the clock.
+When the retina is torn off, blood stops flowing into it and gradual destruction of cells occurs.
+If help is provided late, complete loss of vision develops.
+In such situations, the time is counted on the clock.

 Watch the video about retinal detachment and rupture:

 The purpose of the operation is to reduce the distance between the membranes of the eye using a silicone sponge.
-Such a filling compresses the sclera, prevents tissue rupture, and provides gradual resorption of the accumulated fluid under the retina.
-Sealing is carried out according to the radial, sectoral or circular method, depending on the zone and area of exfoliation.
-Stages of surgical intervention:
+This filling compresses the sclera, prevents tissue rupture, and ensures gradual resorption of accumulated fluid under the retina.
+Filling is carried out using the radial, sectoral or circular method, depending on the zone and area of detachment.
+Stages of surgery:

 • sponge implantation, suture fixation;